How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 = Net profit (taxable income)

-If you overestimate your COGS, you’re understating profit (risky).
-If you underestimate or ignore COGS, you’re overstating profit and paying more tax than necessary.
-Accurate COGS tracking is genuinely worth money at tax time.
+Overestimate your COGS and you’re understating profit (risky).
+Underestimate or ignore it and you’re overstating profit, paying more tax than you should.
+Accurate COGS is genuinely worth money at tax time.

-It also matters if you ever want to understand whether to raise prices.
-If you price your handmade products without accurate COGS data, you may be raising prices based on what feels right rather than what the numbers actually show.
-Some products that seem profitable turn out to have thin margins once you account for all your materials.
-Others that seem like afterthoughts are your highest-margin items.
+It also affects pricing decisions.
+Without accurate COGS data, price changes get made on what feels right rather than what the numbers actually show.
+Some products that seem profitable turn out to have thin margins once you account for all materials.
+Others that look like afterthoughts are your highest-margin items.

 Handling Variable Costs in WooCommerce

-One wrinkle for makers: your production costs vary.
+A real wrinkle for product manufacturers: your production costs vary.
 You buy materials in bulk at different prices over time.
-One batch of beeswax costs $4.20/lb, the next one is $4.85/lb because your supplier updated their pricing.
+One batch of beeswax costs $4.20/lb, the next is $4.85/lb because your supplier updated their pricing.

-Craftybase uses weighted average costing — the same method accountants recommend for manufacturing businesses.
-This means when you buy new stock of a material at a different price, your average cost per unit is recalculated across all the stock you hold.
+Craftybase uses weighted average costing, the same method accountants recommend for manufacturing businesses.
+When you buy new stock of a material at a different price, your average cost per unit is recalculated across all the stock you hold.
 Your COGS figures automatically reflect current material pricing without any manual updates.
+This is what dedicated cost of goods sold software does that a static plugin field can’t.

 This is the difference between knowing your COGS and knowing your accurate COGS.
 For a business where material costs can shift 10–20% year-over-year, it’s a meaningful distinction.